-Interestingly, “The testimony to the Laodicean church had been generally received, but some . . . were making bad use of it.
+Interestingly, “The testimony to the Laodicean church was generally received; but some . . . were making bad use of it.
 Instead of applying it to their own hearts, so as to be benefited by it themselves, they were using the testimony to oppress others.
-A few taught that the brethren must sell all before they could be free, while some others dwelt much upon dress, carrying the subject to an extreme.
-With a few others there was a narrowing up of the work of the third message, and following of impressions, and casting fear upon the conscientious.
-These things had a blighting influence, and caused us to lay down our testimony on the subject almost entirely.
+A few taught that the brethren must sell all out before they could be free, while some others dwelt much upon dress, carrying the subject to an extreme and with a few others there was a narrowing up of the work of the third message, and following of impressions, and casting fear upon the conscientious.
+These things had a blighting influence, and have caused us to lay down our testimony on the subject almost entirely.

-“The design of the message to the Laodiceans was to rid the church of just such fanatical influences; but the effort of Satan has been to corrupt the message and to prevent its proper effect.
-He [Satan] would be better pleased to have fanatical persons embrace the testimony and use it in his cause, than to have them remain in a lukewarm state.
-I have seen that it was not the design of the message to lead any one to sit in judgment upon his brother, to tell him what to do and just how far to go; but for each individual to search his own heart, and attend to his own individual work.
+“The design of the message to the Laodiceans was to rid the church of just such fanatical influences; but the effort of Satan has been to corrupt the message, and to destroy its influence.
+He would be better pleased to have fanatical persons embrace the testimony, and use it in his cause, than to have them remain in a lukewarm state.
+I have seen that it was not the design of the message to lead brother to sit in judgment over his brother, to tell him what to do, and just how far to go; but for each individual to search his own heart, and attend to his own individual work.
 It is the work of the angels to watch the development of character, and weigh moral worth.”
 Consequently, fanaticism is even worse, in the sight of God, than lukewarmness!
 This diagram might be helpful in understanding this concept.

 Obviously this is all judgment language depicting God’s attitude toward the character and behavior of the Laodicean church.
 Furthermore, it was only after 1844 that the Investigative Judgment came to be understood.
-Contempt has been heaped upon the concept as a “face saving maneuver” devised to account for the disappointment of 1844.
+Contempt has been heaped upon the concept as a “feeble face-saving attempt” devised to account for the disappointment of 1844.
 But that is far from the truth.
-Consider that the name “Laodicea” means: “’judging the people,’ or ‘a people adjudged,’” a most appropriate title for those living when “the judgment was set and the books were opened” (Dan.7:10).
+Consider that the name “Laodicea” means: “’judging the people,’ or ‘a people adjudged,’” a most appropriate title for those living when “the judgment was set and the books were opened” (Daniel 7:10).

-Like Nebuchadnezzar who was being watched by the “watcher and an holy one” and by “the watchers, . . . and the holy ones” (Dan.4;15, 17) in heaven, we are being investigated and judged by God and the angels more closely then ever before.
+Like Nebuchadnezzar who was being watched by the “watcher and an holy one” and by “the watchers, . . . and the holy ones” (Daniel 4;15, 17) in heaven, we are being investigated and judged by God and the angels more closely than ever before.
 And for good reason; for we are to stand during a “time of trouble, such as never was since there was a nation . . .”
-(Dan.12:1) yet, at the same time, vindicate the character of God!
+(Daniel 12:1) yet, at the same time, vindicate the character of God!
 This “warning for the last church also must be proclaimed to all who claim to be Christians.
-The Laodicean message, like a sharp, two-edged sword, must go to all the churches.
+The Laodicean message, like a sharp, two-edged sword, must go to all the churches: . . .
 It is our work to proclaim this message.
 Are we putting forth every effort that the churches may be warned?”

 Verse 18: I counsel thee to buy of me gold tried in the fire, that thou mayest be rich; and white raiment, that thou mayest be clothed, and that the shame of thy nakedness do not appear; and anoint thine eyes with eyesalve, that thou mayest see.

-The remedy for our spiritual condition is three fold: “gold, white raiment” and “eyesalve.”
-The “gold tried in the fire,” representing “faith and love combined,” is designed to make us “rich” like the Smyrnans (Rev.2:9) who were tried in the furnace of affliction.
-The “white raiment” of Christ’s righteousness is the substitute for the “filthy rags” (Is.64:6) of our self righteousness.
-It enables us to “walk . . . in white” like the “few names . . . in Sardis which have not defiled their garments” (Rev.3:4).
-The “eyesalve,” the cure for the spiritual blindness that none of the other churches seem to be afflicted with, enable us to both see and “hear what the Spirit saith unto [all the rest of] the churches” (Rev.2:7, 11, 29; 3:6, 13, 22), not just Laodicea, because each message is an especially designed lesson for the last church to learn by.
+The remedy for our spiritual condition is threefold: “gold, white raiment” and “eyesalve.”
+The “gold tried in the fire,” representing “faith and love combined, and love takes the precedence” , is designed to make us “rich” like the Smyrnans (Revelation 2:9) who were tried in the furnace of affliction.
+The “white raiment” of Christ’s righteousness is the substitute for the “filthy rags” (Isaiah 64:6) of our self-righteousness.
+It enables us to “walk . . . in white” like the “few names . . . in Sardis which have not defiled their garments” (Revelation 3:4).
+The “eyesalve,” the cure for the spiritual blindness that none of the other churches seem to be afflicted with, enable us to both see and “hear what the Spirit saith unto [all the rest of] the churches” (Revelation 2:7, 11, 29; 3:6, 13, 22), not just Laodicea, because each message is an especially designed lesson for the last church to learn from.

 Therefore, we must learn to retain the “first love” lost by the Ephesian church; be faithful unto death like the church in Smyrna; understand and repudiate the doctrines of Balaam and the Nicolaitanes that the church in Pergamos had; turn away from the doctrine of Jezebel held by the church in Thyatira; make sure that we live up to our name unlike the church in Sardis; keep the word of God’s patience like the church in Philadelphia.